helloakn/helloakn/README.md

 ## Hi there 👋
-I am Software Engineer from Myanmar with the 15 years of intensive work experience in IT Fields and who has always been interested in the new technologies.
+I am Software Engineer from Myanmar with the 16 years of intensive work experience in IT Fields and who has always been interested in the new technologies.
-I have over 7 solid years of experience in Project Management and background as Backend Engineer.
+Strong expertise in migrating applications, optimizing legacy systems, and implementing modern technologies.

+Proficient in a range of programming languages and frameworks, with a proven ability to deliver projects on time and diverse tech stack and committed to best practices in CI/CD and technical documentation.

 I can deliver **high quality work** for **either small or huge.**